cursedlifeblessedlife/cornerstone/README.md

 - Funtions without set commands.
 - Answers questions in specified channels.
-- Works without speicified conditions and will remember your conversations up to 10 messages apart.
+- Works without specified conditions and will remember your conversations up to 10 messages apart.

 ## Installation and Setup -